microsoft/vscode-dev-containers/containers/codespaces-linux/README.md

 If you use GitHub Codespaces, this is the "universal" image that is used by default if no custom Dockerfile or image is specified.
 If you like what you see but want to make a few additions or changes, you can use a custom Dockerfile to extend it and add whatever you need.

 The container includes the `zsh` (and Oh My Zsh!) and `fish` shells that you can opt into using instead of the default `bash`.
 It also includes [nvm](https://github.com/nvm-sh/nvm), [rvm](https://rvm.io/), [rbenv](https://github.com/rbenv/rbenv), and [SDKMAN!](https://sdkman.io/) if you need to install a different version Node, Ruby, or Java tools than the container defaults.
 You can also set things up to access the container [via SSH](#accessing-the-container-using-ssh-scp-or-sshfs).

+> **Note:** This is the latest image based on Ubuntu 20.04/Focal.
+See the [codespaces-linux-stretch definition](../codespaces-linux-stretch) for the legacy Debian 9/Stretch based image.

 ## Accessing the container using SSH, SCP, or SSHFS